Blog

 With Zuora Billing, online businesses can set up subscription billing options to suit diverse target audiences, use flexible pricing strategies, create branded invoices automatically, and take advantage of convenient, automated billing.

 There are more than 50 pricing models to choose from, including usage charges and one-time fees.
 You can update your pricing across every sales channel via a user-friendly interface and central product catalogue.
-A recent big push of Zuora has been Zuora Consumption, helping companies power more usage-based pricing.
+Zuora has also continued to invest in usage-based and consumption pricing.

 Zuora Billing also makes it easy to centralise complex billing operations, and automation reduces manual input.
 Complex is a key word here: Zuora Billing focusses on the largest companies in the world, and it shows in its ability to handle high-volume, complex invoicing requirements.
 That frees up time for you and your team to focus on running your business, but it will require some setup.